ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 - [Vector](#vector-loas): One or more LoAs, represented by a vector value, are represented.
   - Holder's MAY support this mechanism.

-In accordance with **[FAPI-RW]**:

--  *READ* operations SHALL only be allowed where __at least__ an LoA of 2 has been achieved which demonstrates, as outlined in the [Entity authentication assurance framework] (https://www.itu.int/rec/T-REC-X.1254) **[X.1254]**, that:
-  - There is *some confidence* in the claimed or asserted identity of the entity.
-This LoA is used when moderate risk is associated with erroneous authentication. *Single-factor authentication is acceptable*.
-- *WRITE* operations SHALL only be allowed where __at least__ an LoA of 3 has been achieved which demonstrates, as outlined in the [Entity authentication assurance framework] (https://www.itu.int/rec/T-REC-X.1254) **[X.1254]**, that:
-  - There is *high confidence* in the claimed or asserted identity of the entity.
-This LoA is used where substantial risk is associated with erroneous authentication.
-This LoA shall employ *multifactor authentication*.

 <a id="ordinal-loa"></a>
 ## 10.1.
 Single Ordinal
 A Single LoA value is carried in the `acr` claim which is described in [section 2](https://openid.net/specs/openid-connect-core-1_0.html#IDToken) of **[OIDC]**.

-An LoA of 2 is represented by the URI: `urn:cds.au:cdr:2`
+  - An LoA of 2 is represented by the URI: `urn:cds.au:cdr:2`
     - The authenticator used to attain this level MUST conform with the Credential Level `CL1` rules specified under the [Trusted Digital Identity Framework](https://www.dta.gov.au/our-projects/digital-identity/join-identity-federation/accreditation-and-onboarding/trusted-digital-identity-framework
 ) **[TDIF]** Authentication Credential Requirements specification.

-An LoA of 3 is represented by the URI: `urn:cds.au:cdr:3`
+  - An LoA of 3 is represented by the URI: `urn:cds.au:cdr:3`
     - The authenticators used to attain this level MUST conform with the Credential Level `CL2` rules specified under the [Trusted Digital Identity Framework](https://www.dta.gov.au/our-projects/digital-identity/join-identity-federation/accreditation-and-onboarding/trusted-digital-identity-framework
 ) **[TDIF]** Authentication Credential Requirements specification.

+*READ* operations SHALL only be allowed where __at least__ an LoA of 2 has been achieved.

+*WRITE* operations SHALL only be allowed where __at least__ an LoA of 3 has been achieved.

 <a id="vector-loas"></a>
 ## 10.2.
 Vector

 ## 10.2.1.
 Overview
-This profile incorporates support for [Vectors of Trust](https://tools.ietf.org/html/draft-richer-vectors-of-trust-15) **[VoT]**.
+This profile incorporates support for [Vectors of Trust](https://tools.ietf.org/html/draft-richer-vectors-of-trust-15) **[VOT]**.
 A Vector, in this context, allows for the representation of multiple orthogonal components dimensions that may, but are not limited to, carry information relating to:

 - Identity Proofing
 - Primary Credential Usage
 - Primary Credential Management
 - Assertion/Federation Presentation

 It is anticipated that due to their characteristics, which include composability, extensibility, and expressiveness, VoTs will be become the dominant standard for assurance representation at Identity Providers.
 Furthermore, as the **[CDR]** matures and incorporates requirements for Identity Proofing, Credential Management, and Assertion Presentation, these independent LoAs will be progressively added to the VoT **[CDR]** ecosystem.
-However, the dynamic capabilities of **[VoT]** will ensure that their addition does not break existing **[CDR]** implementations.
+However, the dynamic capabilities of **[VOT]** will ensure that their addition does not break existing **[CDR]** implementations.

 <a id="vot-values"></a>
 ## 10.2.2.
 VoT Values

-The following VoT values SHALL be supported to represent authentication assurance levels when employing **[VoT]**.
+The following VoT values SHALL be supported to represent authentication assurance levels when employing **[VOT]**.
 These are carried in the `vot` claim of an ID Token:

 - `CL1`: This is Credential Level CL1 [defined](https://www.dta.gov.au/our-projects/digital-identity/join-identity-federation/accreditation-and-onboarding/trusted-digital-identity-framework) by the **[TDIF]** Authentication Credential Requirements specification.
-   - This is equivalent to LoA 2.

 - `CL2`: This is Credential Level CL2 [defined](https://www.dta.gov.au/our-projects/digital-identity/join-identity-federation/accreditation-and-onboarding/trusted-digital-identity-framework) by the **[TDIF]** Authentication Credential Requirements specification.

-   - This is equivalent to LoA 3.
+*READ* operations SHALL only be allowed where __at least__ a `CL1` has been provided.

+*WRITE* operations SHALL only be allowed where __at least__ a `CL2` has been provided.

 <aside class="information">
 The Trustmark URI is yet to be defined.